Here are the answers to some of the questions we are asked most often.

 How do I purchase cinema tickets?

 You can buy tickets in person at our reception desk, over the telephone using a credit or debit card or book online.
-Once payment has been made in person or over the telephone, you will be given your ticket(s) or these will be available for collection from our reception or the cinema kiosk prior to the screening.
-For online sales, you will be sent an email confirming your booking – this is your cinema ticket(s) and you must bring this with you to the cinema.
+Once payment has been made in person you will be given your ticket(s).
+If you book over the telephone or online you will be sent an email confirming your booking – this is your cinema ticket(s) and you must bring this with you to the cinema.

 For all options, please have your ticket(s) ready to show to the staff member on the door when you attend the screening.

 If I have purchased tickets but can no longer make the show, what are my options?

 Tickets are non-refundable once purchased.
-In some circumstances, if you contact us before the screening takes place your tickets may be exchanged for tickets to another suitable screening – this is subject to availability and at the discretion of the Pickaquoy Centre management.
+If you contact us before the screening takes place your tickets may be exchanged for tickets to another suitable screening – this is subject to availability and at the discretion of the Pickaquoy Centre management.

 Click here to read the full Phoenix Cinema Terms and Conditions and here to read The Pickaquoy Centre’s Terms & Conditions Of Use.

 What provisions do you make for accessibility in your cinema?

 We accept the CEA card, have three wheelchair bays, a disabled toilet in the cinema foyer, an induction loop and an infrared system offering hearing assistance and audio description on compatible films, and we accept the CEA card (giving a free ticket for customers who need a carer to accompany them).
 We also run accessible film screenings every month, as part of our regular programme.
 Click this link to find out more about screening types and accessibility.